nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_search_patient_documents.md

 Consumer systems MUST send the following parameters in the request:

-TODO: Add guidance on how parameters should be populated
 - subject **MUST** be included

 Consumer systems **SHOULD** send the following parameters in the request: